 From a candidate’s perspective, it’s a great time to be seeking a new role.
 After two years of slow churn in the jobs market everyone is looking to hire and it’s normal for strong candidates to have at least two or maybe three opportunities to choose from.

-As an employer you need to move fast once you’ve identified the right person and fit in with their timelines rather than your own.
+As an employer you need to move fast once you’ve identified the right person through a retail executive search and fit in with their timelines rather than your own.
 You also need to pay them well and offer them attractive long-term incentives, but more than that you need to give them a reason to want to work for you above and beyond your competitors.
 At a senior level, this increasingly means offering personal development opportunities in the form of executive coaching and other ‘softer’ forms of support and reward.
 Mental wellbeing has never been higher up the corporate agenda and will remain so as the aftershocks of the pandemic continue to reverberate.

 Retailers shouldn’t see these changes as a threat but as an opportunity to build a new relationship with their workforce based on flexibility, adaptability and mutual trust and understanding.